 The crew berths (bedrooms) are quite spacious and provide private rooms for both pilot and co-pilot.
 They contain 1 bed, 1 dresser, 1 wardrobe, 1 padded chair, and 1 small wall-mounted desk each.
 Noise and vibration in these rooms are almost as good as the premium berths.

-Located aft of the crew berths are the galley (kitchen- port side), and head (bathroom - starboard side).
-Both galley and head are designed to deal with 2 crew and 10 passengers as long as all don’t try to eat, bathe, wash, or use the toilets all at the same time.
+Located aft of the starboard crew berth, the head (fresher - bathroom) is designed to deal with 2 crew and 10 passengers as long as all don't try to bathe, wash, or use the toilets all at the same time.
 The head has 2 sinks, 3 toilets, 1 single and 1 double shower.
-The galley has 1 food processor, seating for 8, 1 refrigerator and 1 pantry.

 At the very center of the ship is the power core.
 Its central location provides for the shortest possible distance for power to be distributed to the forward and aft thrusters as well as all ship systems requiring power.
 The ship's main reactor is so large, it extends to the upper deck and is surrounded by a ring corridor.